octaviospain/Musicott/README.md

 * Smart playlists

 ## Download
-[Download](https://github.com/octaviospain/Musicott/releases "Download") the last release (version 0.8).
-Current last version 0.9-b.
+[Download](https://github.com/octaviospain/Musicott/releases "Download") the last release (version 0.8), or clone and build the last version 0.9-b.

 ## How to build and run
 To build you need at least Java 8 update 40 and Maven